toptal/codeowners-checker/README.md

 ```
 ### Configure

-    $  code-ownership-checker config --team @toptal/bootcamp
+    $  code-ownership-checker config owner @owner

-It will configure a `.default_team` file with your `@toptal/bootcamp` team.
+It will configure `@owner` as a default owner in the config file.

 ### Check file consistency

-To check if your codeowners is consistent with your current project you can run
+To check if your CODEOWNERS file is consistent with your current project you can run
 this check.

     $  code-ownership-checker check

-It will suggest files that need to be added or removed to the codeowners file.
+It will suggest files that need to be added or removed from the CODEOWNERS file and provides
+options to make the necessary changes.

 ### Filtering Changes in Pull Requests

 If you have a Pull Request to review and you just want to check the changes that
-make sense for your team, you can also filter the changes:
+are meaningful to you, you can also filter the changes:

     $  code-ownership-checker filter all

-It will use the default team file if you omit parameters:
+It will use the default owner from the configuration if you omit parameters:

     $  code-ownership-checker filter

-Or you can filter any team as a parameter:
+Or you can filter any owner as a parameter:

     $  code-ownership-checker filter by <owner>